kkredit/scramble-squares-solvers/README.md

 [Scramble Squares](https://www.scramblesquares.com/) puzzles make good for a fun programming problem.
 The problem small enough for a single-file implementation, but complex enough to make you think.

-Scramble Squares puzzles consist of nine square pieces that fit together to make a larger 3x3 sqaure.
+Scramble Squares puzzles consist of nine square pieces that fit together to make a larger 3x3 square.
 In the solution, all interior edges must match.

 This repo contains many solutions to [one particular